tatonka21/bacontools/media/preptrack/README.md

 saves them to a directory of your choice (`$DIR` if specified, `$HOME/Music` otherwise), applying specified ID3V2 tags.

+If MAT (Metadata anonymization toolkit) is present, `preptrack` will run `mat newfile` after conversion and before applying new ID3 tags, unless `$DONT_MAT` is set to anything.

 Use cases
 ---------
 + Normalize your music library for publishing: `preptrack` renames files like